-The University provides a separate library to support the Inner City Studies program.
-The collection of over 19,000 books, periodicals, microforms, and other research materials is located at 700 Fast Oakwood Boulevard.
+The Ronald Williams Library provides a branch Library to support the Inner City Studies program.
+The collection of over 19,000 books, periodicals, microforms, and other research materials is located at 700 East Oakwood Boulevard.

 UNIVERSITY MEDIA SERVICES

 Northeastern offers opportunities to learn and teach through the use of a wide variety of audio, film, television, multimedia, and other audio-visual materials.
 These are either purchased or rented from national distributors or produced in the University's own studios.
 Although some departments have specialized media laboratories, the majority of audio- visual materials, equipment, production studio facilities, and professional help for instructional and administrative activities are provided by the University Media Services area of the Library.